इदं पुरे चित्तमचारि चारिकं, येनिच्छकं यत्थकामं यथासुखं।

 Anapana Courses

 Initially, Anapana meditation was taught only as a part of the 10-day Vipassana course.
 However, Mr. S. N. Goenka, principal teacher of Vipassana meditation, decided to open the doors of Anapana to everybody, so that people can start taking initial steps on the path of Dhamma till the time they are ready to learn Vipassana, by attending a 10-day course.
+To practice Anapana Meditation, please see the two options below.
+You can try out the Introduction and Anapana practice sessions.
+You can also try the Introduction, Practice and Metta session where Mr Goenka expresses goodwill for all beings.

-Instructions for playing 70-minutes and 20-minutes anapana sessions:
+Instructions for playing Anapana sessions:

 - This is to be played in a quiet hall or room suitable for meditation.